 |Average distance (lady golfer high mid and low handicap)

-Now we have this information we can see that the higher the loft, the shorter the distance ball is going to travel.
-This isn’t al negative though, the more loft you have on your club, the more control you have.
-If you want to see what control really is, then check out this video of Phil Mickleson’s three best wedge shots ever.
+Now we have this information, we can see that the higher the loft, the shorter the distance ball will travel.
+This isn’t all negative though, the more loft you have on your club, the more control you have.
+If you want to see what control really is, then check out this video of Phil Mickelson’s three best wedge shots ever.